 - Optional: a bodkin for pulling the elastic (affiliate link)

-So here's the deal - this free pattern is in my size 32" bust/ 36" hips.
-If your bust/hips are bigger, you'll have to resize.
-If you need to make the pattern bigger or smaller, check out this post.
+This free pattern is in my size 34″ bust/ 36″ hips.
+If your bust/hips are bigger, you’ll have to resize, which I explain in the video tutorial.
+Or check this post for written instructions to make patterns bigger or smaller.

 To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.